vermaboys/crud-application-module-in-laravel/README.md

 ```

 ```
-let's create a simple Eloquent model so that we can access the nerds in our database easily.
+let's create a simple Eloquent model so that we can access the student in our database easily.
 Run command php artisan make:model Student
 This will create our Student Model in appns.
 Open up that file and let's add table and column's table.